nbfalcon/ptemplate/README.md

 - :snippet-let Variables to let*-bind around the `ptemplate!` block + to add in yasnippets.
 - :ignore Regular expressions of filenames to ignore or paths to ignore.
+- :automap Syntax sugar for `ptemplate-automap`.
+- :automap-typed Like :automap, but also specify the mapping type.
 - :subdir Make some template directories appear as if they were in its root.
 - :remap Remap SRC to TARGET in (SRC TARGET) using `ptemplate-remap`.
 - :remap-rec Like :remap, but use `ptemplate-remap-rec` instead.